damato-design/blog/src/posts/fetching-definitions.md

 })
 ```

-There's one catch, the `:defined` selector will trigger for _all elements_ (`<html/>`, `<div/>`, `<p/>`) and for every single one of them found on the page.
+There's one catch, the `:defined` selector will trigger for _all elements_ (`<html/>`, `<div/>`, `<p/>`, etc.) and for every single one of them found on the page.
 While you could certainly filter for specific custom elements with open shadow roots, it's still a lot of callbacks firing.
 Another reason why having a list of elements to update or pre-updating with the triggering resources seems to be better approaches.

 {% endaside %}